Sibtain24/Snake-Water-Gun-Game/README.md

 # Python-Snake-Water-Gun-Game

-# Instructions for the Snake, Water, Gun Game:
+Program created by - Sibtain Raza

-Authored by - Sibtain Raza
+# Instructions to play this game:

 1) Run the 'main.py' file.